 It may be a show risk.

-But nevertheless, we deal with it because you people are good.
+But nevertheless, we deal with it because you people are good, even though you might be rank amateurs.

-Telephone numbers 800-282-2882 in the email address rush at EIBNet.com.
+Telephone numbers 800-282-2882 and the email address rush at EIBnet.com.

-Bob Mulholland, senior advisor to Democratic nominee Phil Angelitas, aims for controversy this morning, saying with North Korea leader Kim Jong-il back in the news, it reminds me that he and Schwarzenegger have something in common.
+Bob Mulholland, senior advisor to Democratic nominee Phil Angelitis, aims for controversy this morning, saying with North Korea leader Kim Jong-il back in the news, it reminds me that he and Schwarzenegger have something in common.

 Both have their shoes specifically made to add a couple inches of lift.

-What we don't know is does Kim Jong il have his shoes made by Schwarzenegger's shoemaker in Italy.
+What we don't know is, does Kim Jong-il have his shoes made by Schwarzenegger's shoemaker in Italy?

 Now, you may have forgotten this, but in 2003, Bob Mulholland warned Arnold Schwarzenegger that, quote, real bullets will be coming his way during his campaign to be governor.